Published on May 2nd, 2013 | by StandUpTalk2

 Record Good Sound – Good sound is more important than good video, It is more important in my opinion to have just good audio and no video rather than poor video.
 This means do not rely on the internal microphone to your phone or camera.
-Record directly out from the mixer for the stage mic as well as place a mic or two near the audience to record their laughter.
+Record directly out from the mixer as well as place a mic or two near the audience to record their laughter.
 If you do not have access to the mixer get a lapel microphone for under your shirt.

 Pick Out Your Location – Yes it is good to record all your sets to listen/watch back and reflect this does not mean publish all your sets, we don’t want to see you performing in a coffee house or with small intimate audiences.
 Publish your sets when they are ready in front of a good size crowd and at good stand up environment such as a comedy club.
 Make sure you are killing it, do not publish sets that are not polished.

 Use A Good Camera – “The Phone Looks Good Enough” many bookers will not even sit through a shaky camcorder or phone set, use a tripod, an HD camera with a good size camera sensor such as a DSLR.
 It is also good to have a camera that has manual settings as you will look overexposed with most default settings on a camera.

 Use Multiple Cameras – If you want to go one step further get a second or third camera in there, film a long shot, close up, from the side of the stage.
 Cutting in between cameras will make your video set itself apart from the rest.
 It also gives you more freedom in editing to cut out jokes you did not like or transition more quickly.
 Try and use the same type of cameras so that they video matches each other.